Walkin': History

-The second session, which makes up all of side one, was a sextet with J. J. Johnson on trombone and Lucky Thompson on tenor saxophone.
-The rhythm section was the same as the earlier session.
+The April 29 session, which makes up all of side one, was a sextet with J. J. Johnson on trombone and Lucky Thompson on tenor saxophone.
+The rhythm section was identical to the earlier session.
 These two tracks were originally issued on the 10" LP Miles Davis All-Star Sextet PRLP 182.
 The album's title track, a staple of Davis's live set for many years, was key to the emerging hard bop approach developed in the mid-1950s, Davis providing it with an anthem.
-The composition has been attributed by various sources to Jimmy Mundy, Miles Davis, and Gene Ammons.
-The copyright registration listed the composer as Richard E. Carpenter, a businessman and artist manager who had professional relationships with Mundy and Tadd Dameron, and was not known to be a musician or composer.
+The composition has been attributed by various sources to Jimmy Mundy, Gene Ammons and Davis himself.
+The copyright registration lists businessman and artist manager Richard Carpenter as the composer.
+Carpenter had professional relationships with Mundy and Tadd Dameron, but was not known to be a musician or composer.

 "Solar" was attributed to Davis and copyrighted in his name in 1963.
 Evidence revealed in 2012 showed that it is nearly identical to "Sonny", a piece written by guitarist Chuck Wayne in the 1940s, so Wayne is regarded as the composer of "Solar".